twittbuff/Twittbuff/README.md

 Part 2

-- Right click the 'python-unicode' folder and choose 'Services' > 'New Terminal At Folder'
+- Right click the 'python-unicodecsv' folder and choose 'Services' > 'New Terminal At Folder'
 - Type: `sudo python setup.py install` press enter, and type in your password.

 Part 3